renx19/faker-api/README.md

 1. Open in VS Code:

-	-Launch VS Code.
+	- Launch VS Code.
-	-Use the "File" menu to open the folder where you cloned or extracted the project.
+	- Use the "File" menu to open the folder where you cloned or extracted the project.
-	-Start Working:
+	- Start Working:

 2. You can now use it: